Choosing a Hand Tiller Broadfork? We created this guide, so you can find the best Hand Tiller Broadforks on the market.

 When deciding, in addition to the soil type and width of the bed, consider:

-- Season and length of day (no need to work the soil much deeper than any plant’s roots can penetrate in a season).
+• Season and length of day (no need to work the soil much more profound than any plant’s roots can penetrate in a season).

-- Personal size and strength.
+• Personal size and strength.
 A four-tine fork with 16-inch tines weighs 25 pounds.
-A 30-inch wide tool with 12-inch tines can weigh over 40 pounds.
+A 30-inch comprehensive tool with 12-inch tines can weigh over 40 pounds.

 How to choose the right Broadfork

-The following criteria represent the most important aspects to consider when deciding which broadfork is best for your needs.
+The following criteria represent the most important aspects to consider when deciding which Broadfork suits your needs.

 Size

-There are two considerations when it comes to the size of your Broadfork: your size and the size of the area you are airing.
+There are two considerations regarding the size of your Broadfork: your size and the size of the area you air.
 The Broadfork should be large enough to be an effective tool, but it shouldn’t be so large that you can’t use it comfortably.

 Ergonomics

-You will be using your broodfork for several hours and will be making repetitive movements.
-That’s why you need to be sure that you will be comfortable handling and stepping on it.
+You will use your broad fork for several hours and make repetitive movements.
+That’s why you need to be sure you will be comfortable handling and stepping on it.

 Curved or Straight